 These posts offer suggestions on selecting and using specific vocabulary.
 There are examples of how to incorporate phrases into a daily routine and activities that use the vocabulary.
-There are also many activities that use vocabulary in different categories.
+There are also many activities that use vocabulary related to different themes.

 I appreciate feedback.
-Feel free to contact me at playground . spanish @ gmail . com
+Feel free to contact me using the tab in the top menu bar.

 I have been fortunate to have a career that lets me indulge my love of languages and share it with others.
 I taught university Spanish and ESL in Wisconsin for over twenty years.
 I have also taught English to immigrants and Spanish to children in elementary school, home day cares, preschools, homeschooling groups and private classes), I taught university Spanish and ESL for over 25 years.

 I taught my three children Spanish as they were growing up.
-They are now 26, 24, and 22.
-They all speak beautiful Spanish and it is an important part of their professional, academic and personal lives.
+They all speak beautifully, and it is an important part of their professional and personal lives.
 My oldest daughter graduated from NYU with an MS in Translation and is a project manager for a translation company in Lima, Peru.
-My son is a medical student and also interprets at a medical specialty clinic.
-My youngest daughter will start law school in the fall of 2013.
-She uses her Spanish and French regularly in her work with human rights organizations.
+My son is graduating from medical school and will do his residency in New Orleans.
+My youngest daughter is graduating from law school at the University of Chicago and will do a Federal Clerkship with the 9th Circuit Court of Appeals in San Francisco.